vatesfr/xen-orchestra/docs/delta_backups.md

 # Continuous Delta backups

-> WARNING: it works only on XenServer 6.5 or later
+> WARNING: Delta backups are only available on XenServer 6.5 or later

-You can export only the delta between your current VM disks and a previous snapshot (called here the *reference*).
+You can export only the delta (difference) between your current VM disks and a previous snapshot (called here the *reference*).
 They are called *continuous* because you'll **never export a full backup** after the first one.

 ## Introduction